andrewlee977/andrewlee977/README.md

 Here are some ideas to get you started:
 -->

 I'm a graduate of the University of Oregon – Charles H. Lundquist College of Business, where I studied in the Business Honors Program.
 I majored in Business Administration – Operations & Business Analytics and minored in Computer Information Technology.
-I have previous experience in Sales, Business Development, Finance, and Analytics, so I implement these experiences with my technical background.
+I have previous experience in Sales, Business Development, Finance, and Analytics, so I like to implement these experiences with my technical background.

 I'm currently looking for an opportunity to apply my business and technical backgrounds to continue building end-to-end data driven applications that solve business problems.
 I want to build applications that scale.
 This is my passion.